suhanw/chatbot/README.md

 # Local development

-1. Make sure you have Docker installed and running
+1. Create an OpenAI API key and assign it to the OPENAI_API_KEY environment variable.
+Make sure you have Docker installed and running.

 2. Build and start Docker containers: